ricallinson/jmm/README.md

 ### jmm build

 Builds a `.jar` from the `.java` files in the given directory.
 A `.jar` named the same as the directory is created and placed in the `$JMMPATH/bin` directory.
+An executable to run the `.jar` is also created and placed in the `$JMMPATH/bin` directory.
 All imports are resolved to modules in the current workspace.

 	jmm build ./src/github/com/ricallinson/jmmbuild